-that if participants engaged in the predictions of the Bayesian model, then if participants used a rule similar to the rule to reason about causal events, it was predicted that their pre-, mid-, and post-ratings of .
-Finally, if adults used the modified Rescorla-Wagner learning rule to reason about causal events, their ratings of the test events should be similar to those that are predicted by the traditional RW model with one key exception: participants should provide lower post-ratings of the B+ than either their pre- .
+The goal of Experiment 2 was to test the predictions of the Bayesian model and the traditional and modified RW models for two objects.
+Because Experiment 2 was identical to Experiment 1 in all respects except that participants were asked to provide three sets of ratings, it is possible to use the results of Experiment 2 to clarify those in Experiment 1; that is, to clarify on what basis adults’ processed the BB event.
+In line with the predictions outlined above, we predicted that if participants engaged in BB reasoning vis-à-vis the predictions of the Bayesian model, then (a) their mid-ratings of object B would be higher than their pre-ratings of it, (b) their mid-ratings of B would be higher than their post-ratings of it, and (C) their pre- and post-ratings of B would not differ.
+However, if participants used a rule similar to the RW rule to reason about causal events, it was predicted that their pre-, mid-, and post-ratings of object B should not differ.
+Finally, if adults used the modified Rescorla-Wagner learning rule to reason about causal events, their ratings of the test events should be similar to those that are predicted by the traditional RW model with one key exception: participants should provide lower post-ratings of object B than either their pre- or mid-ratings of it.
 In addition, participants’ pre- and mid-ratings of the B+ (and B-) test event were not expected to differ.
 Thus, unlike the Rescorla-Wagner model but similar to the Bayesian model, the modified model predicts that participants should block B following the A+ training event but not before.
 We tested these predictions below in Experiment 4.

+Experiment 2

+Experiment 2 was identical to the first experiment in all respects except that participants were asked to provide pre-, mid-, and post-ratings of objects A and B. This manipulation enabled us to assess how participants’ ratings of the two objects changed across the three rating phases and to determine on what basis adults reasoned about the events.
+That is, to the extent that the pre- and post-ratings of adults in Experiment 2 replicate those in Experiment 1, it was possible to determine whether adults overall pattern of ratings for objects A and B were consistent with the predictions of the Bayesian model or with either of the two associative models and thus to determine whether adults used Bayesian inference or associative processing to evaluate the test events.

-Experiment
+Experiment 5

 The aims of Experiment 4 were threefold.
-First, we examined whether, and to what extent, adults engaged in backwards blocking reasoning across a pre-, mid-, and post-rating phase.
-Second, we examined whether, and to what extent, adults engaged in backwards blocking reasoning in a novel task that used video sequences as opposed to the physical blicket detector and that required participants to rate four different test events.
+First, we examined whether, and to what extent, adults engaged in BB reasoning across a pre-, mid-, and post-rating phase.
+Second, we examined whether, and to what extent, adults engaged in BB reasoning in a novel task that used video sequences as opposed to the physical blicket detector and that required participants to rate four different test events.
 Third, Experiment 4 was designed to test the predictions of the models described above to determine on what basis adults reason about causal events and to clarify the results from Experiments 1 to 3.

 Method